-2 Conceptual overview of the ERAHUMED model
+2 Conceptual overview

 We outline the main building blocks of the simulation workflow, the hydrogeographical simplifications that allow for efficient modeling of the park’s complex water system, and the customization capabilities available to simulate diverse agrochemical management scenarios.
 Together, these elements form the foundation upon which the more detailed descriptions in the following chapters will build.